florophore/floro-react-native-demo/README.md

 ## DO NOT ABUSE OUR SERVERS!

-If you are calling our api endpoints directly from react native -- pleaes do not abuse us!
+If you are calling our api endpoints directly from react native -- please do not abuse us!

-We want floro to be free and hassel free.
+We want floro to be free and hassle free.
 This means we are operating on a good faith basis.

-It takes only takes one jerk pinging our servers every 30 seconds, from each one their user's mobile devices for us to introduce rate limiting and restricting API acess to known hosts.
+It takes only takes one jerk pinging our servers every 30 seconds, from each one their user's mobile devices for us to introduce rate limiting and restricting API access to known hosts.
 Don't be that person.

 Please only check for updates when your app launches, do not repeatedly poll us.
 I promise it will not be a good experience for your users to see your typos getting fixed in real time (you'll probably freak them out).